School deputy fired after taking nude video in staff bathroom

 The police chief said it was completely unacceptable and she had lost his trust to protect the 775 students and 65 staff members at the school.

 "It goes to show what that person, what kind of behavior or their lack of commitment to professionalism, providing security in schools.
-If you're going to do this, I don't know if you can be trusted at any time on duty," he said.
+If you're going to do this, I don't know if you can be trusted at any time on duty," he said to WFTV.

 School deputy fired after taking nude video in staff bathroom